 Cross country skiing

-From 1K to 3.7K, you can find cross-country ski trails in quite a few of Fargo's parks.
+From 1K to 3.7K, you can find cross-country ski trails in several of Fargo's parks.
 Because it's so flat, it's a great form of exercise and just a weird, fun winter sport to try.

 P.S.
 You can also rent snowshoes if you'd rather try that over skiing.